pelican-plugins/graphviz/README.md

 Acknowledgments
 ---------------

-Thanks to [Justin Mayer][] for helping with migration of this plugin under the Pelican Plugins organization and to [Maxim Kochurov][] for introducing the `GRAPHVIZ_COMPRESS` configuration variable.
+Thanks to [Justin Mayer][], for helping with migration of this plugin under the Pelican Plugins organization, and to [Maxim Kochurov][], for introducing the `GRAPHVIZ_COMPRESS` configuration variable.

 [Justin Mayer]: https://github.com/justinmayer
 [Maxim Kochurov]: https://github.com/ferrine